Integrated-Project-2-2025-UVic-UCC/Group-5/README.md

-# Capdevila-Busquets-Sanchez-Sanchez
+# Integrated Project 2: Shredder
-Integrated Project 2: Pau Capdevila, Sergi Busquets, Gerard Sánchez, Marcel Sánchez
+Pau Capdevila, Sergi Busquets, Gerard Sánchez, Marcel Sánchez

 This project presents the design and construction of a paper shredding machine (SHREDDER), developed entirely by the four students: Sergi, Pau, Gerard and Marcel within the framework of Integrated Project II course.